aleksandr-vin/aleksandr-vin.github.io/_posts/2022-04-01-developing-in-oculus-browser.md

 Also there are no settings for the keyboard so far: repeat rate is out of setting in Oculus (at least for now).

-But even though, this is already a freaking big step towards the computer-less work life.
+But even though, this is already a freaking big step towards the computerless work life.
 Or step back to terminal clients for mainframes :)

 PS. will commit it like this and add video after.